Hlín Eiríksdóttir

-Hlín Eiríksdóttir (/is/; born 12 June 2000) is an Icelandic professional footballer who plays as a midfielder for Women's Super League club Leicester City and the Iceland national team, which she has been part of since 2018.
+Hlín Eiríksdóttir (/is/; born 12 June 2000) is an Icelandic professional footballer who plays as a midfielder for Damallsvenskan side Malmö FF, and the Iceland national team.

 Career

 Club

 Hlín made her Úrvalsdeild debut with Valur in 2015.
 She played her first game on 1 September 2015, when she replaced Berglind Rós Ágústsdóttir in the 64th minute in a 0–4 defeat against Þór/KA.
 It would be her only appearance that summer.
 Hlín's first goal for her senior side came against Breiðablik on 10 August 2017, in a 2–0 win at home.

 In December 2020, Hlín signed with Piteå IF of the Swedish top-tier Damallsvenskan.
 In November 2022, it was reported that she would not play for the team the following season.

 On 30 January 2025, Hlín signed for Women's Super League side Leicester City for an undisclosed fee.

+On 27 January 2026, it was announced that Hlín had been loaned to Serie A club ACF Fiorentina for the duration of the 2025-26 season.

+On 2 July 2026, it was announced that Hlín has signed with Swedish Club Malmö FF and will wear the number 9 for the club.